A Tuberculosis (TB) skin test is used to help identify people who may have TB infection. It is not used to diagnose current active TB disease.

 - People living with HIV

-- People who want a test and do not meet the criteria for public health and/or medical reason for testing
+- Individuals self-refer and do not meet criteria for publicly funded testing

 If you have any questions about TB skin testing, costs or payment options, please call your local public health unit or local travel clinic.